ictwise/notpp4/README.md

 # 8. Deployment

 This project was edited and developed using the IDE GitPod and version control software Git to add, commit and push the code to GitHub where it was stored.
-This project uses recommended for students Code Institute template with the automatically included main branch.
+This project uses recommended steps for students Code Institute template with the automatically included main branch.

 > Deployment steps to the Heroku hosting page consist of: